syaau/learning/aws-code-deploy/README.md

 # Deploying nodejs code with AWS Code Deploy
+* AWS Code Deploy is free (Only need to pay for our EC2 usage and other AWS resources if any).
 * Requires 2 iam roles
   * For the Code Deploy
     > Use the policy provided by AWS